beeware/rubicon-objc/docs/en/tutorial/tutorial-1.md

 Foundation library, and the `NSURL` class in that library. `NSURL` is the class used to represent and manipulate URLs.

-This tutorial assumes you've set up your environment as described in the `Getting started guide </how-to/get-started>`{.interpreted-text role="doc"}.
+This tutorial assumes you've set up your environment as described in [Tutorial 0][tutorial-0].

 ## Accessing NSURL